jiriteach/cloudflared-windows-updater/README.md

 `cloudflared` is the Cloudflare Tunnel client which can be found here - https://github.com/cloudflare/cloudflared.

-For those running `cloudflared` on Windows and as noted by Cloudflare here - https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/.
+For those running `cloudflared` on Windows - Automatic updates is not currently possible as noted by Cloudflare here - https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/.

 ```
 Instances of cloudflared do not automatically update on Windows.
 You will need to perform manual updates.